MattyCalimbas/case-study-88/README.md

 - **Responsive**: The website is fully responsive, ensuring a seamless viewing experience on various devices and screen sizes.

 - **SEO-Friendly**: WordPress and Blocksy provide SEO-friendly features to optimize the website for search engines, helping it rank higher in search results.

+- **A.I.
+Imagery via MidJourney**: Incorporating AI-generated imagery from Midjourney in our WordPress facelift proposal provides visuals that demonstrate design, setting a new standard for inspiration and innovation.

 ## Installation